-Tips for a green home
+Tips for a green home by room

 When buying paint to decorate, have you ever stopped to consider the toxins that are within each tin?
 Those fume induced headaches that you get after painting a room are a typical response to the VOCs working their magic.
 Switch to low-VOC paint brands to minimise their harmful release.
 You’ll do your bit for the environment and your body will thank you too.